MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 :::image type="content" source="media/api-data-is-processed-by-copilot.png" alt-text="A diagram showing Microsoft Copilot interacting with a plugin." border="false" :::

 One example of plugins is Power Platform connectors which offer a set of prebuilt actions and triggers for developers to build their own apps and workflows.
-They can be used to extend Copilot for Microsoft 365 and Copilot in Power Platform experiences with data from external apps.
+They can be used to extend Microsoft 365 Copilot and Copilot in Power Platform experiences with data from external apps.

 :::image type="content" source="media/power-platform-connector.png" alt-text="A diagram showing the key tasks that a Power Platform connector performs." border="false" :::